kiwi5/poe-40-py/README.md

 Made for the purpose of learning and automation.
-Maybe someone else will find it useful, too, but I expect there to be better solutions to this already.
+Maybe someone else will find it useful, too, but I expect there to be better solutions for this already.

 This is what I consider my very first complete program, although there have been a few tiny ones before.